Myron Bolitar series: Traits

 Win has continued to be a vigilante in various capacities throughout the series, often unbeknownst to Myron.
-In one of the more recent books it is shown that Win has been helping not only law enforcement in the USA but internationally, and that he may well be doing more vigilantism than ever.
-In the most recent books Win is now in his mid to late 40s and so it may be the case that he is trying to get as much done as possible before age forces him to retire, but this is speculation.
+In one of the more recent books it is shown that Win has been helping law enforcement not only in the USA but internationally, and that he may well be doing more vigilantism than ever.
+In the most recent books Win is in his mid to late 40s, and it may be that he is trying to get as much done as possible before age forces him to retire, but this is speculation.

-Win exhibits many traits that would classify him as a high-functioning psychopath and narcissist.
+Win exhibits many traits that would classify him as a high-functioning sociopath.
 He shows no aversion to violence and seems to enjoy inflicting pain and killing those he believes deserve it.
-Myron makes up one of only a handful of people Win seems to have any care for in the world.
+Myron is one of only a handful of people Win seems to have any care for in the world.
 He has a very high sex drive and almost no emotional attachments to other humans, especially women.
-It is frequently observed his relationships with women rarely last more than one night.
+It is frequently observed that his relationships with women rarely last more than one night.
 However, in two successive Bolitar novels (Long Lost and Live Wire) he spends most of his free time with the same Asian woman, named Mee, who doubles as a flight attendant on his private jet.
 He displays a high level of narcissism and can overreact to slights or threats.

-Win does appear to have a moral code though it is not clear how strictly he follows it or what exactly it is.
+Win does appear to have a moral code, though it is not clear how strictly he follows it or what exactly it is.
 Win does not hurt innocents and indeed often sticks up for them, fighting for victims of abuse and persecution.

 The origin of Win's maniacal drive to be a killing machine is partly revealed in Promise Me, when Win recalls taking a horrible beating as a young child from children his own age.
 He was terrified at the time and never again wanted to feel scared.
 This was his motivation to become a formidable fighter.
-It was noted in Back Spin though that Win was always cold, even as a child.
+It was noted in Back Spin, though, that Win was always cold, even as a child.
 At age eight, he walked in on his mother cheating on his father with a riding instructor, which damaged that relationship irrevocably.

 Win owns the well-established Lock-Horne Investments & Securities, and he also owns his office building.
 Lock-Horne Investments & Securities covers 6 floors.
 Win has a corner office with a view of both 47th Street and Park Avenue.

 Win and Myron are both fans of Batman, often referring to their transport as the "Batmobile".
 Win drives a racing green 1998 Jaguar XJR, often breaking traffic laws by driving it well over double the speed limit.